Adherent Mist and Raindrop Removal from a Single Image Using Attentive Convolutional Network: Method

 \subsection{Loss Function}

-As indicated in \cite{johnson2016perceptual,ledig2017photo}, although pixel-wise mean squared error (MSE) might bring improvements on metrics like peak signal-to-noise (PSNR) and structural similarity index (SSIM) \cite{wang2004image}, the generated image is likely to be overly smoothed.
-Instead, a perceptual loss term can be applied to calculate the error from high-level views, which might be helpful in generating subjectively realistic images.
+As indicated in~\cite{6-johnson2016perceptual,7-ledig2017photo}, although pixel-wise mean squared error (MSE) or mean absolute error (MAE) might bring significant improvements to metrics such as peak signal-to-noise (PSNR) and structural similarity index (SSIM)~\cite{9-wang2004image}, the generated image is likely to be over smoothed.
+Instead, a perceptual loss term can be applied to calculate the error in high-level views, which might help generate subjectively realistic images.

-We calculate the perceptual loss based on the MSE of the output features from the 7th convolution layer of VGG19 \cite{ledig2017photo,simonyan2014very}.
-The VGG19 model is pretrained on the ImageNet dataset \cite{deng2009imagenet}, which might give a relatively high-level description of an image.
-Based on the restored image $I^{out}$ and the corresponding ground truth $I^{gt}$, the two output feature maps of the 7th convolutional layer are $f(I^{out})$ and $f(I^{gt})$, respectively.
-Then the perceptual loss is:
+We calculate the perceptual loss based on the MSE of the output features from the third block of VGG16~\cite{7-ledig2017photo}.
+The VGG16 model is pretrained on the ImageNet dataset~\cite{29-deng2009imagenet}, which might give a relatively high-level description of an image.
+Finally, the perceptual loss is added together with the general MAE loss as: